-We have more information in our booklet Cancer and fertility - information for men (see page 122).
+We have more information in our booklet Cancer and fertility (see page 136).

 Relationships

 If you have a partner

 If you have a partner, talking openly with them can help you feel closer.
 It can also help you make changes to your sex life together.
 Talking about things can help you avoid misunderstandings and find ways to cope with problems.